CompSciLauren/hello-opengl/README.md

-# opengl-examples
+# OpenGL Examples

-A collection of beginner-friendly OpenGL examples.
+> A collection of beginner-friendly OpenGL examples.